-The Company completed its annual goodwill impairment test as of June 30, 2023 using a quantitative assessment.
+The Company completed its annual goodwill impairment test as of June 30, 2024 using a qualitative assessment.
 Based on the results of the annual goodwill impairment test, the Company determined there was no impairment.
 For more information regarding the nature of and accounting for the Company's annual goodwill impairment testing, see Note 2 - Summary of Significant Accounting Policies.

-The carrying amount of goodwill was \$2.9 billion at December 31, 2023.
+The carrying amount of goodwill was \$2.9 billion at December 31, 2024.